 Acute Pain vs. Chronic Pain

 While all serious pain can be bothersome and even excruciating, not every ache signals a chronic pain problem.
 Acute pain is defined as pain that occurs suddenly and remains severe for a relatively short period of time – if you’ve been stung by a bee, you’ve likely experienced acute pain.
 While acute pain can turn into chronic pain, it’s time-bound and will eventually disappear.
 Chronic pain, on the other hand, may last a lifetime.
+Fortunately, CBD pills may provide relief for multiple types of pain.

 Symptoms Of Chronic Pain